josephkb87/josephkb87/README.md

-- 👋 CS & Aerospace Noob 👀  connecting the .....
+- 👋 CS & Aerospace Noob 👀 Connecting the .....
-- ✨ Of Computer Science to Aerospace.
 - 🌱 I will fork your repo :) while i learn from you.
 - ✨ Running on coffee & believes Schrodinger's cat is still alive 📫
 <!---